nicole-numfocus/pandas-czi/proposal.md

 of Arrow 1.0, we can provide a wrapper in pandas.
 That work has started and should finish by the end of September.

 ## 4. Proposal Purpose: (255 characters)

+We aim to ensure the continued health of the pandas library by dedicating resources to specifically to maintenance and implementing consistent missing value handling.

 ## 6. Abstract (250 words)

+This proposal seeks funding to help with the maintenance of pandas, a Python library providing high-performance, easy-to-use data structures. pandas' popularity continues to grow, and that popularity is reflected in the increasing number of issues and pull requests opened on pandas' GitHub repository.
+We hope to use the funding to ensure the continued health of the pandas project through two main avenues.

+First, we'd fund pandas maintainers to do the day-to-day work of maintaining a large project like pandas.
+This would include triaging issues, reviewing pull requests, maintaining release infrastructure, community building, and periodically cleaning up the issue tracker.

+Second, we'd work to improve missing data handling within pandas. pandas' current handling of missing data is inconsistent across data types, resulting in confusing behavior for users and additional maintenance burden to handle the various cases.
+By implementing consisting missing data handling for all data types we hope to reduce the number of special cases within pandas, giving a simpler and easier to use library.

 ## 7. Work Plan (750 words**